USRC Gresham: 1915–1917

 After becoming a U.S. Coast Guard cutter in 1915, Gresham continued her patrol duties until placed under U.S. Navy control on 6 April 1917.

+World War I

-World War IGresham was refitted with three 4-inch guns and sixteen 300-lb depth charges.
+Gresham was refitted with three 4-inch guns and sixteen 300-lb depth charges.
 She then served as a coastal convoy escort and patrol gunboat during the war.
 On 27 October 1917, Capt.
 B. H. Camden and several Gresham crewmembers received letters of commendation for having come to the aid of the five-masted schooner Dorothy Palmer.
 On 3 September 1918, Captain B. M. Chiswell, gunner F. W. Sarnow and boatswain H. B. Berg received letters of commendation for destroying the wreck of the four-masted schooner Madrugada off Winter Quarter Shoal near Virginia after she had been attacked by SM U-117 on 15 August.

 1919–1935

 After the Coast Guard was returned to the Department of the Treasury by the Navy on 28 August 1919, Gresham continued to serve until decommissioned on 19 January 1935.
 In November 1930, she was transferred from the Atlantic coast to a new homeport at Mobile, Alabama.
 In September 1933, Gresham was temporarily assigned to the U.S. Navy Special Service Squadron for two months patrolling the Florida Straits near Cuba.